LP Intelligence Documentation

 tick_lower— lower bound of price rangetick_upper— upper bound of price range

-Liquidity is active only when the current pool price lies within this range.
+Liquidity is economically active only when the current pool price lies within this range.

 Ticks are discrete price intervals determined by the pool’s tick_spacing.